steadylearner/react-easy-markdown/README.md

   return (
     <section className="App">
       <MarkdownPreview
-        // value={html(test)} // Comment it to show default value
+        // value={html(test)} // for we allow sanitize false and allow html, it should show the same result value={example} // default value is ""
-        value={example} // for we eallow sanitize false and allow html, it should show the same result markedOptions={{
+        markedOptions={{
           langPrefix: "hljs ", // hljs prefix for react-easy-md has its code part to used with it
           sanitize: false, // allow html